MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-review.md

 ms.topic: article
 ms.reviewer: krbjoran
 ---
-# Review asset captures in Remote Assist UCI app
+# Review asset captures in Remote Assist model-driven app

-Captured asset data from the HoloLens is saved to Common Data Service (CDS) and viewable from the Remote Assist UCI app for validating work performed by technicians in the field, generating reports, and downloading artifacts like photos for use in other application.
+Captured asset data from the HoloLens is saved to Common Data Service (CDS) and viewable from the Remote Assist model-driven app for validating work performed by technicians in the field, generating reports, and downloading artifacts like photos for use in other application.

-In this article, you will learn how to access captured asset data through the Remote Assist UCI app and download that data to your computer.
+In this article, you will learn how to access captured asset data through the Remote Assist model-driven app and download that data to your computer.

 ## Prerequisites

 To complete this article, you need:

 - **Access to the environment Remote Assist is installed in**.
-You will access the Remote Assist UCI app to view asset data.
+You will access the Remote Assist model-driven app to view asset data.

 ## View asset captures